 What about everyday life in the calm between the War of 1812 and the Civil War?
 The Smithsonian affiliate, Conner Prairie in Indiana, one of the most visited outdoor museums in the country, has created a whole “at home” section for kids to virtually interact and learn about what life on the Plains was like during the 19th century.
 When you’re able to visit Conner Prairie in real life, let yourself live the 19th-century life of the farm’s heritage animals, craftsmen and excellent interpreters.

 Discover the storied past of the nation’s first WWII Heritage City with Battleship North Carolina’s “Meet the Showboat.”
-The seven-part virtual series running through April 2021 gives participants a close up look at the ship’s history, daily life, ship design and more with presentations from retired U.S. Navy and U.S. Marine Corps officers.
+Recrodings of the seven-part virtual series give participants a close up look at the ship’s history, daily life, ship design and more with presentations from retired U.S. Navy and U.S. Marine Corps officers.
 Each of the free sessions run 30-45 minutes and requires online preregistration.

 If you’re homeschooling a pod of kids or want to put a group together to watch, the National World War 2 Museum in New Orleans has an online library of electronic field trips in which student guides lead your group on field trips to learn more about WW2 and its role in American society.
 It’s free to watch and very engaging content.